 Play Vegas Solitaire Demo Game for Free

 If you first want to get familiar with Vegas Solitaire and get used to the bets and payouts, you can try the game for free here.
-The demo version is exactly the same as the game you can play in an online casino for real money.
-The big difference is that you can’t win or lose money with the Las Vegas Solitaire demo version.
+The demo version is exactly the same as the game (regarding payouts and winnings) as if how you play it in an online casino for real money.
+The only big difference is that you can’t win or lose money with the Las Vegas Solitaire demo version.